 Will you take action today and contact the Biden Administration to ensure the protection of these children fleeing Afghanistan?

-Rosie, we know the U.S. is facing an unprecedented humanitarian crisis in Afghanistan.
+Friend, we know the U.S. is facing an unprecedented humanitarian crisis in Afghanistan.
 As the Administration responds, it must make a priority the protection of Afghan children who are forced to flee for their lives.

 Send your letter to the Biden Administration today and demand that the U.S. Government: